ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/image.md

 ```

 The code sample above uses predefined presentational image styles: `'alignLeft'`, `'alignCenter'` and `'alignRight'`.
 They apply, respectively, the `.image-style-align-left`, `.image-style-align-center` and  `.image-style-align-right` classes to the `<figure>` element.

+In addition to that, the sample is configured to use the [image resize feature](#resizing-images) with three {@link module:image/image~ImageConfig#resizeOptions resize options} available: `'imageResize:original'`, `'imageResize:50'` and `'imageResize:75'`.
+They allow you to set the image width in the editor to the original image size, 50% and 75%, respectively.

 See the result below: